tinacms/tina.io/content/blog/announcing-extending-tina.md

 ### 1. Update imports in the `.tina/schema.{ts,tsx,js}` file

-We are going to be using the `schema` file on the backend and fronend (previously it was just the frontend) so all imports from `@tinacms/cli` need to be changed to `tinacms` .
+We will be using the `schema` file on the backend and frontend (previously, it was just the frontend), so all imports from `@tinacms/cli` need to be changed to `tinacms`.

 ### 2. add `defineConfig`  to the schema

-We are now recommending that your config be seperate from the wrapper component and placed in the `schema.{ts,tsx,js}` or in its only folder.
+We are now recommending that your config be separate from the wrapper component and placed in the `schema.{ts,tsx,js}` or in its only folder.

-So previously the schema file would look like this
+So previously, the schema file would look like this.

 ```ts
 export default defineSchema({